Coolcate Logo

 No. 2 – Inside casinos everyone is a suspect

-If there’s anything that’s been learnt from films starring Robert De’Niro and Joe Pesci, it’s for casino operators and staff to be on a constant lookout for cheaters and hustlers on the gaming floor.
-As a rule of thumb in casinos, all dealers, croupiers and bankers must show the palms of their hands to the cameras before they are allowed to leave the table.
+If there are any casino facts in films starring Robert De’Niro and Joe Pesci, it’s for casino operators and staff to be on a constant lookout for cheaters and hustlers on the gaming floor.
+As a rule of thumb in casinos, all dealers, croupiers and bankers must show the palms of their hands to the cameras before leaving the table.
 This is because dealers have been known for pocketing chips in the past!
-One of the most commonly known casino crimes.
+This is one of the most commonly known casino crimes.

 No. 1 – Las Vegas isn’t actually the world’s gambling capital

 We genuinely couldn’t believe this one either!
-Even though ‘Sin City’ may have the reputation as the global center point for casinos and brings in most of its money from slot machines, it is actually the Chinese region of Macau which homes the largest gambling community in the world, with high-roller players generating over 75% of their annual gaming revenue.
+‘Sin City’ may have the reputation as the global center point for casinos.
+An astonishing casino fact: it is actually the Chinese region of Macau which homes the largest gambling community in the world.
+This mega-resort casino island houses high-roller players generating over 75% of their annual gaming revenue.

-We know for sure there’s a ton of other weird and wonderful facts about casinos, ranging from people urinating on gaming floors, Ben Affleck’s lifetime ban at the MGM for card counting, to Texas Hold’em being illegal in Texas!
-We imagine there’s loads of others we don’t know about, but the above have definitely earned their place in our own top 20!
+We know for sure there’s a ton of other weird and wonderful casino facts.
+They range from people urinating on gaming floors, Ben Affleck’s lifetime ban at the MGM for card counting, to Texas Hold’em being illegal in Texas!
+We imagine there’s loads of other bizarre casino facts we don’t know about, but the above have definitely earned their place in our own top 20!

 CoolCat Winners